marcelduin/Micrio.Blogpost.wasm-v3/README.md

 # 9.4.
 Is it a fix-all solution?

-If you are a web developer, making websites, single-page interfaces and what-not, currently WebAssembly is not (yet) a direct improvement; Nothing really needs to be fixed, because it's perfect the way it is!
+If you are a web developer, making websites, single-page interfaces and what-not, WebAssembly is not (yet) a direct improvement; Nothing really needs to be fixed, because it's perfect the way it is!

 If you rely on frameworks such as React, Vue, or others to create your site in, I do think that there will be versions running WebAssembly for these in the near future (or perhaps they already exist).